Skip Ribbon Commands

 In addition, child abuse pediatricians carefully review information about the child and why the concern for abuse exists.
 An evaluation may include speaking to many professionals involved in the care and protection of your child, such as your child's primary care doctor, subspecialty physician, therapist, child protective service worker and/or police officer.

-When does a child abuse pediatrician get involved in a child's care?
+When does a child abuse pediatrician get involved in a child's medical care?

 Child abuse pediatricians are contacted by medical staff or investigative agencies when a child is a suspected victim of abuse.
 Child abuse pediatricians may also be asked for help by parents or a child's primary care doctor.
 Not all hospitals and communities have a child abuse pediatrician locally.